stuartajd/dasher/README.md

-# Configurable Dashboard
+# Dasher - Configurable Dashboard
-A configurable dashboard built in CSS, HTML &amp; Javascript to display appropriate information as required.
+Dasher is a configurable dashboard built in CSS, HTML &amp; Javascript to display appropriate information as required, it is fully customisable with different modules that can be selected as you wish to use them.

 ## Installation Guide
 To install the node-js modules simply run;